-Temperature at night in Ladakh drops below freezing point and as a result, it forms black ice on the roads which can be extremely dangerous.
-As a practice and precaution; do not start early in the morning.
+The temperature at night in Ladakh drops below freezing point and as a result, it forms black ice on the roads which can be extremely dangerous.
+As a practice and precaution, do not start early in the morning.
 Wait for the sun to come up which will melt the black ice and then proceed as planned.

-With the above being said, there are of course a few benefits of travelling to Ladakh in October.
+With the above being said, there are of course a few benefits of traveling to Ladakh in October.
 There aren’t many really but I will list down a couple.

 Good Deals on Accommodation

-This is not guaranteed but can be a great advantage if you are able to talk yourself in to it.
-Most of the hotels at this time are winding up and there aren’t many customers around so a bit of negotiation may get you an accommodation cheaper than expected.
+This is not guaranteed but can be a great advantage if you are able to talk yourself into it.
+Most of the hotels at this time are winding up and there aren’t many customers around so a bit of negotiation may get you accommodation cheaper than expected.